 Ranked as a top-ten firm by Building Design+Construction magazine, AEI specializes in high-performance engineered systems for a wide range of facility types across the science and technology, healthcare, energy and utilities, higher education, industrial test, mission-critical, federal government, and aerospace markets.

 Collaborating with clients to support cutting-edge healthcare, life-changing pharmaceutical research and development, and next-generation higher education, AEI helps tackle global challenges through landmark projects that serve the greater good of humanity.

 Visit www.aeieng.com for more information on AEI's services, markets, and office locations.

 In the News

-Duke University began construction in March of 2017 on a $115 million facility for the Pratt School of Engineering.
+The University of Wisconsin-Madison broke ground in April of 2023 on a $260 million facility for the School of Computer, Data & Information Sciences.

 Integrating 21st Century Specialized cGMP Labs into Challenging, Outdated Spaces

 Repurposing non-research facilities to house specialized life sciences and therapeutics labs is a growing trend sparked by real estate inventory and the fiscal practicality of renovation rather than new construction.
 The vacancy rate throughout the United States for lab space in the fourth quarter of 2022 was 6 percent versus 19.5 percent for office space, according to the Jones Lang LaSalle real estate transparency index.
 The vacancy rates for 2021 were less than 4 percent for labs and approximately 15 percent for offices.

 Western Washington University Breaks Ground on Computer Science and Engineering Building

 Western Washington University broke ground in March of 2023 on the $73.6 million Kaiser Borsari Hall in Bellingham.